view7677/java-interview-questions/pages/Java_8.md

 #### 51. What is the type of a Lambda expression in Java 8?

+The type of a lambda expression depends on the context it is being used.

+A lambda is like a method reference.
+It does not have a type of its own.

+Generally, a Lambda is an instance of a Functional Interface.

 #### 52. What is the target type of a lambda expression ?